sssvip/algorithms4th/src/fundamentals/sort/selectsort/README.md

-# InsertSort
+# SelectSort

-> InsertSort Class extends Sortable
+> SelectSort Class extends Sortable

 You can run main methon to test.